JackSzwergold/Writing/memories/The Time I Discovered a Cool Toy Store on Bleecker Street.md

 By then, the literal joint was lit and my sister’s husband took a puff and then passed it onto his brother.
 My sister sat still and didn’t participate and wasn’t even offered the joint.
 This went on for a while with the two guys smoking and joking and me—being a kid—feeling trapped in the middle of this and my sister sitting there and doing nothing like some kind of robot that had just shut down.

-At some point, my sister said something and her husband stood up and just shoved her back onto the couch and yelled at her.
+At some point, my sister seemed to “snap out of it” stand up and said something.
+I don’t really remember what she said, but I do know that her husband stood up and just forcefully shoved her back onto the couch and yelled at her.
 She sat their like a sack of rocks and just took it; head down, pigeon toed and silent.

 I had no idea what to do, but I looked at the my sister’s husband and his brother and half expected them to start bullying me.